 The men and women who strive to innovate, who seek out new technological developments and turn them into patent-able visions, are a critical backbone of our economy.
 The Engineering Spotlight aims to pay some tribute, now and then, to the relatively unknown inventions that are having big impacts on the way we work or live.

-This time, we feature Mel Terry, who has developed an automated transporter system that has changed the way the U.S.’s biggest defense contractors get their work done.
+Mel Terry has developed an automated transporter system that has changed the way the U.S.’s biggest defense contractors get their work done.
 It’s a stunning example of sticking to an idea that one truly believes is viable and innovative.
+This is part one of a two-part series.

 Mel Terry, the designer, developer and patent holder of the Wheelift heavy transporter system, has been quietly revolutionizing the way manufacturers get their work done.
 And from where he sits right now, Terry is anticipating a future in which his creation is being used — and abused — in transporting the heaviest creations of our various industries, such as submarine propellers that weigh 70 to 80 tons or large pieces of the F-35 fighter jet.